JihongJu/keras-resnet3d/README.md

 ### Installation

 This implementation is based on Keras together with the GPU version of Tensorflow/Theano.
-It is highly recommended to run the training processes with a Nvidia-enabled Docker image.
+It is highly recommended to run the training processes with a GPU-enabled Docker image.

 The following installation procedures assumes Nvidia Driver, [docker](https://docs.docker.com/engine/installation/linux/ubuntu/) and [nvidia-docker](https://devblogs.nvidia.com/parallelforall/nvidia-docker-gpu-server-application-deployment-made-easy/) are properly installed on a [Ubuntu machine](https://www.ubuntu.com/download/desktop/install-ubuntu-desktop).